Barcelona wonderkid closing in on loan move to Brighton, Fabrizio Romano sensationally reveals

-Brighton 'closing in' on blockbuster signing of Barcelona wonderkid with €1 billion release clause after Chelsea and Liverpool links - 'Final green light soon'
+Brighton reach 'verbal agreement' ahead of blockbuster signing of Barcelona wonderkid with €1 billion release clause after Tottenham, Chelsea and Liverpool links

 The Spanish forward, 20, is among the most promising youngsters in world football and has been linked with moves to Chelsea, Liverpool and Tottenham among others.

-Fati, a La Liga and Nations League winner, is contacted to Barcelona until until 2027 and has a release clause rising to €1 billion (£846m).
+Fati, a La Liga and Nations League winner, is contracted to Barcelona until 2027 and has a release clause rising to €1 billion (£846m).

 Italian journalist Fabrizio Romano announced on social media this evening (Wednesday, August 30) that the 20-year-old is set to move Roberto De Zerbi’s Brighton this summer.